Joe Cullen (American football): Kansas City Chiefs

 On February 5, 2022, Cullen was hired by the Kansas City Chiefs as the team's defensive line coach for the 2022 season.
-Cullen became a Super Bowl champion in his first season with the Chiefs when they defeated the Philadelphia Eagles 38-35 in Super Bowl LVII.
+Cullen became a Super Bowl champion in his first season with the Chiefs when they defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
+In 2023, Cullen won his second straight Super Bowl when the Chiefs defeated the San Francisco 49ers 25-22 in Super Bowl LVIII.

 Personal life

 Joe and his wife, Andrea, were married in June 2013 and have three daughters: Julia, Justina, and Jenna.

+Cullen has attended Alcoholics Anonymous and been sober since 2006.

-Cullen was fired shortly after his hire at the University of Mississippi after being charged with drunk and disorderly conduct after passing out in a local Subway.
+Cullen was fired in 2005, shortly after his hire at the University of Mississippi after being charged with drunk and disorderly conduct after passing out in a local Subway.

 Cullen was arrested in 2006 for driving under the influence as the defensive line coach of the Detroit Lions.
 In another incident, also during the 2006 pre-season, he was arrested after he drove through a Wendy's drive-thru naked.
 He was fined $20,000 and suspended for one game by the NFL for "conduct detrimental to the league" and sentenced by a judge to 10 days of community service and to attend Alcoholics Anonymous meetings.